zonca/zonca.github.io-source/content/2014-08-28-code-review-for-scientific-computing.md

 * [Code review for science: What we learned](http://mozillascience.org/code-review-for-science-what-we-learned/) by Kaitlin Thaney

 I participated in the [second code review pilot study of Software Carpentry](http://software-carpentry.org/blog/2014/01/code-review-round-2.html) where I was paired to a research group in Genomics and I reviewed some of their analysis code.
-In this blog post I'd like to write about some guidelines and practical details on how to perform code review of scientific code.
+In this blog post I'd like to write about some guidelines and best practices on how to perform code review of scientific code.

 Best use of code review is on libraries, prior to publication, because an improvement in code quality can help future users of the code.
 One-off analysis scripts benefit less from the process.